Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-By~\Cref{poisson_binomial_statement} (see Appendix), we have that $Y \sim Poisson(\hat{\lambda} P(reach_{in\_ring}))$ is the arrival process for AVs that need to be supervised.
-Then, the problem reduces to an $M/M/m$ queue with arrival process $Poisson(\hat{\lambda}P(reach_{in\_ring}))$, service rate $Exp(\mu)$ for each supervisor, and finite capacity $M$.
-The finite capacity is due to the fact that when all supervisors are busy, any additional on-ramp AVs requiring supervision will will be rejected immediately.
+By~\Cref{poisson_binomial_statement} (see Appendix), we have that $Y \sim Poisson(\hat{\lambda} P(C_{\text{in}}))$ is the arrival process for AVs that need to be supervised.
+Then, the problem reduces to an $M/M/k$ queue with arrival process $Poisson(\hat{\lambda}P(C_{\text{in}}))$, service rate $Exp(\mu)$ for each supervisor, and finite capacity $k$.
+The finite capacity is due to the fact that when all supervisors are busy, any additional on-ramp AVs requiring supervision will be rejected immediately.
 These cases cannot wait on the queue for future service as their needs are immediate; that is, to maintain safety, once the on-ramp and in-ring conditions are triggered for a given merge, a supervisor must immediately supervise the merge.
-Thus, the rejected cases that the pool of $M$ supervisors cannot immediately service represent dangerous situations.
+Thus, the rejected cases that the pool of $k$ supervisors cannot immediately service represent dangerous situations.

-For an $M/M/m$ queue with no waiting space (that is, customers who cannot be served immediately are turned away), both the steady state probability and loss formula are known~\cite{gross2008fundamentals}.
+For an $M/M/k$ queue with no waiting space, both the steady state probability and loss formula are known~\cite{gross2008fundamentals}.
 The expression for the steady state probability is

-where $q \in [m]$.
-Then, $q$ represents the number of AVs requiring supervision, $m=M$ is the total number of supervisors, the arrival rate is set $\lambda = \hat{\lambda}P(reach_{in\_ring})$, and $\mu$ is kept as the service rate.
-The loss formula here represents the fraction of AVs that require supervision but cannot immediately receive it (and thus go unsupervised), and the result thus follows.
+where $q \in\{0,\dots,k\}$.
+Then, $q$ represents the number of AVs requiring supervision, $k$ is the total number of supervisors (as previously defined), the arrival rate is $\lambda = \hat{\lambda}P(C_{\text{in}})$, and $\mu$ is kept as the service rate.
+The loss formula here represents the fraction of AVs that require supervision but cannot immediately receive it (and thus go unsupervised), and the result follows.

 \end{proof}